 Key Course Information

-Modules 1 and 2 are taught wholly online and we are now accepting applications (until January 27, 2023) to start at the end of January 2023.
-For Module 3, students have a choice between another online module (also starting at the end of January 2023) or a 2 week Field Module, delivered May 29th to June 9th 2023.
+Modules 1 and 2 are taught wholly online and we are now accepting applications (until August 18th 2023) to start at the end of September 2023.
+For Module 3, delivered in Semester 2, students have a choice between another online module (starting the end of January 2024) or a 2 week Field Module, delivered end of May/beg of June 2024.

 Each of the online modules will entail a 1.5 to 2 hours weekly lecture and an equivalent time spent reading.
 The third online module will require a similar amount of time.
 Modules 1 and 2 are assessed through an online midterm and final exam.
 The third module, both online and field versions, will be assessed through the writing of 2 essays.

 This programme has also been designed for students who simply want to take a single module that may be of interest to them.